-The church had major connections to the commercial and industrial life of the city at the height of the Potteries’ success and the graves of Josiah Wedgwood, and those of the family of Spode can be found in the graveyard.
-The existing church was built to respond to the growth of attendance by local industrialists and their employees in the 19th century.
-It was in 2005 that the church, dedicated to St Peter ad Vincula, was appointed a Minster in recognition of its wider ministry to the civic life of the city.
+The church had major connections to the commercial and industrial life of the city at the height of the Potteries’ success and the graves of Josiah Wedgwood, and those of the family of Spode can be found in the church grounds The dedication of the church to the ‘Liberation of St Peter’ was echoed Wedgwood work for the abolishment of slavery.
+The existing church was built to respond to the population growth on the 19th century and the desire of local industrialists to have a more impressive church to reflect the growing importance of Stoke as the centre of the ceramic industry.
+Although St.Peter’s almost certainly started life as an Anglo-Saxon Minster the title was lost.
+In 2005 that the church was appointed as the Minster church of St Peter ad Vincula by the Bishop of Lichfield in recognition of its wider ministry to the civic life of the city.
+It is now normally referred to as Stoke Minster.

 The Wedgwood Museum is in nearby Barlaston, and The Potteries Museum and Art Gallery is situated in the City Centre.
 Nearby is the Spode Heritage Centre.
 Spode ware is now sold by Portmeiron, whose factory shop is only a five minute walk from Stoke Minster.